jackmaden/philosophybreak/src/pages/articles/the-stoics-on-what-to-do-when-the-world-feels-broken/index.md

 Describing it as _hope_ might, in a Stoic context, be controversial; but I don’t mean the kind of passive hope that yearns for better times and is devastated if they don’t arrive.
 Such careless attachment to ‘externals’ is, of course, anathema to the Stoic.

 Rather, I mean a kind of background, context-independent _faith_ that motivates and justifies good action.

 A faith that says: a better life for ourselves and others can emerge only if we each decide to build one, so we should release our attachment to wider circumstances, and focus on finding joy (_chara_) in our own efforts.

-A faith that says: good action is its own reward.
-A faith that says: the ultimate ‘prize’ in our quest for the good life is _knowing we’ve done the best we can_.
+A faith that says: good action is its own reward, and the ultimate ‘prize’ in our quest for the good life is _knowing we’ve done the best we can_.

 Such is the abiding hope offered by Stoic cosmopolitanism, I think.

 The great primatologist Jane Goodall offers a similar interpretation of hope in her wonderful work, <a target="_blank" rel="noopener noreferrer sponsored" href="https://amzn.to/3YTpLXy">The Book of Hope: A Survival Guide for Trying Times</a>: